 As my husband Daniel and I have been sharing photos of the bounty from our urban garden, I’ve gotten lots of requests for a backyard farm tour.
 Your wish is my command!

 One of the biggest selling points of the house we bought two years ago was the giant backyard.
-After a great experience doing an agricultural internship for a year on a working farm (yes, that farm where we lived with no flushing toilets), we learned tons of important lessons about how we wanted to live our lives more connected to the earth (and I include a lot of that discernment in my book, The Grace of Enough: Pursuing Less and Living More in a Throwaway Culture, released in 2018–and on it’s third printing already! .
+After a great experience doing an agricultural internship for a year on a working farm (yes, that farm where we lived with no flushing toilets), we learned tons of important lessons about how we wanted to live our lives more connected to the earth (and I include a lot of that discernment in my book (affiliate link–>), The Grace of Enough: Pursuing Less and Living More in a Throwaway Culture, released in 2018–and on it’s third printing already! .

 Our experience also taught us how difficult it is to support a family with small-scale farming.
 By the end of our farm year, instead of purchasing land out in the country and farming for profit, we started looking for an affordable home in the city where we could make all our urban homesteading dreams come true while living off of Daniel’s steady income as a staff member at the farm (and now working at a local non-profit).

 And one day the perfect place popped up.
 A 100-year-old little house walking distance from a Catholic church and our favorite Mexican restaurant.
 Minutes from downtown and friends’ houses.
 (The other day when we had car trouble we were reminded of how great the location is–we can get tacos AND walk to Mass even if our car won’t start.
 The essentials!)

 The house has a huge backyard that included an extra lot (we think at one time another house was there).
 Daniel has slowly been transforming the yard from an expanse of grass into rows of garden beds and a wildflower meadow.
 He’s built chicken coops for our layers and broilers and a greenhouse for our seedlings.